 The critical role of packaging in the pharmaceutical industry cannot be overstated.
 It safeguards the integrity of medicines, ensures their safe delivery to patients, and significantly impacts their shelf life.
-In Europe, blister packaging is preferred, with rigid PVC (polyvinyl chloride) as the most used material.
+In Europe, blister packaging is preferred, with rigid PVC (polyvinyl chloride) as the most used base material.

 Why PVC-based packaging dominates the pharmaceutical sector